Public Functions

 FormationTemps.convolve_hirano_rotmacroFunction

-Convolve a spectrum with the Hirano et al. (2011) rotation+macroturbulence kernel.
+Convolve a spectrum with the Hirano et al. (2011) combined rotation+macroturbulence kernel.
+The kernel is computed analytically in the Fourier domain and applied via FFT.

 Arguments: